fluidtrends/cassi/docs/security/README.md

 The AES key is encrypted in a separate key file than the encrypted vault file and one or more vault owners can be given access to the key file.
 Cassi accomplishes this by signing the AES key with one or more of each owner's private assymetric keys and adding the signatures to the encrypted key file payload.
 This results in a key payload that can be decrypted by all the owners who have been given access to the vault.

 This also means that an encrypted Cassi Vault can be shared safely and the encrypted Cassi Vault Key can also be shared safely.
 A vault owner requires both files and their private assymetric key in order to unlock and lock the vault.
-As long as the owner's private keys are stored safely, the encrypted key file and vault file cannot be compromised.
+As long as the owner's private keys are stored safely, the encrypted key file and vault file cannot be compromised, as [already discussed](#practically-unbreakable).

 ## References